Watch: Excellence in Mid Ulster business recognised at annual awards in The Royal Hotel

 Popular local broadcaster and journalist Adrian Logan once again compered the awards ceremony.

-Guests also supported the event's charity partners, Charis Cancer Care, based in Cookstown, which provides a range of holistic and complementay therparies to individuals affected by cancer.
+Guests also supported the event's charity partners, Charis Cancer Care, based in Cookstown, which provides a range of holistic and complementary therapies to individuals affected by cancer.

 Thanks are extended to the awards headline sponsor Henry Brothers Ltd, and all the category sponsors for their much-appreciated support in running this year’s awards.